-Grades will be based on group project work, divided across the specified set of milestones throughout the course.
+Grades will be based on group project work, divided across the specified set of milestones as indicated in the table below.
 If for any reason the project schedule given below cannot be adhered to, the project marks will be prorated accordingly.